aPedrotti/abouts/vault/README.md

-# Descomplicando Vault with Nomad
+# Uncomplicating Vault

+## TL;DR

+You will find information about implementing and managing Hashicorp Vault service as a study path from Hashicorp Learn.

 ## About

-It is forked from @badtuxx nomad training, but mainly focused creating a lab for Hashicorp Vault capabilities.
+It is initially forked from @badtuxx nomad training, however it was main focused to create labs to implement Hashicorp Vault capabilities.

-You will spin-up a virtual machine to run your cluster Nomad and use Vault.
+You would be able to spin-up two differnt kind of environments to test:

+- Virtual machine (with Vagrant + Nomad)

+- Kubernetes Cluster (with Kind)

-The journey is from #LinuxTips ["Nomad + Vault"](https://www.youtube.com/playlist?list=PLf-O3X2-mxDlBQW_1kb_RT6LcYX_XwyAG) playlist and [Vault Learn](https://learn.hashicorp.com/vault) documentation.
+The nomad journey was initially taken from #LinuxTips ["Nomad + Vault"](https://www.youtube.com/playlist?list=PLf-O3X2-mxDlBQW_1kb_RT6LcYX_XwyAG) playlist, addapting local environment with Vagrant and agreagating more functions of Hashicorp Vault with [Vault Learn](https://learn.hashicorp.com/vault) documentation

 All these runs in dev mode (in-memory).
 If you would like to persist, check full path (days) for Nomad and vault-run-prod.md.